 Free Subsidy Money

 If you move to a different state, it is possible that your federal subsidy amount may change.
 Substantial changes in household income, or removal or addition of dependents can have an immediate impact, and eligibility for other government programs may become available (CHIP).
-Also, if the current administration introduces new plan options for Americans, gradually, these changes may take effect in 2020 or 2021.
+Also, if the current administration introduces new plan options for Americans, gradually, these changes may take effect in 2021.
 Cheaper plans are likely to be offered if the 10 mandated "essential health benefits" are no longer required on each "compliant" policy.
 Selling policies across state lines may also be implemented.

 Even though this aid is classified as a tax credit, the actual money is deducted directly from your health insurance premium.
 Therefore, you do not have to wait to file your taxes in order to receive reimbursement.
 If you overestimate your income when calculating the subsidy, the following year, an adjustment will be made.
 Likewise, if you underestimate the subsidy, a credit will be given.
 You can not project income from a job that you hope to secure in the future.
 Often, the name and address of the employer is required for automated verification.
 Spouse and dependent dates of birth and social security numbers are also required.

 Don't Forget Tax Forms